AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 ---
-title: Target Audience
+title: AEM Screens Project Roles  and Responsibilities
-seo-title: Target Audience for AEM Screens
+seo-title: AEM Screens Project Roles  and Responsibilities
-description: The page describes who are the target audience for AEM Screens Best Practices Guide
+description: The page describes AEM Screens Project Roles  and Responsibilities
-seo-description: The page describes who are the target audience for AEM Screens Best Practices Guide
+seo-description: The page describes AEM Screens Project Roles  and Responsibilities
 ---

-# Target Audience {#target-audience}
+# Project Roles and Responsibilities {#roles-responsibilities}

 As an experienced AEM implementor, you will likely have seen the roles being referred to as *Authors*, *Developers*, and *IT/Technicians*.